macloo/python-beginners/flask/part6_databases/README.md

 socks = Sock.query.filter_by(style='knee-high').order_by(Sock.name).all()
 ```

-The **Flask-SQLAlchemy** statement to the right of the equals sign is equivalent to this standard SQL statement:
+The **Flask-SQLAlchemy** statement to the right of the equals sign, above, is equivalent to this standard SQL statement:

 ```sql
 SELECT * FROM socks WHERE style="knee-high" ORDER BY name